 Stage 27 (Byston Well route) is a major one, but only if you fulfill requirements to save Shouko Hazama: Rouri Yahan and Kanamoto Heiji are beating up your team badly with their new Aura Battler, but suddenly Soushi receives a familiar signal in Siegfried System, and out there comes no one but that supposed-lost Mark Sechs and Shouko, who outright curbstomped Rouri on spot.
-To put it into perspective, Fafner's resident Ill Girltakes hundreds level in badass so much that she's now known as a skillful female Aura Battler.
+To put it into perspective, Fafner's resident Ill Girlhas been level-grinding so much that she's now known as a skillful female Aura Battler.
 Suddenly the stage's title "Earthlings' Aura Power" (and her name) instantly leads to a whole new meaning.

-The next stage we saw Koumei Re-GZ sees through Sakomizu's plan and asks Al-Azif to lend him the Mirror of Nitocris, recreating the infamous "Empty City Strategy" to distract the flagship's barrage, while Lockon (under Shuuyu Hyakushiki's command) takes the main cannon out before it can recharge.
-It then follows by Sousou Gundam's "The Reason You Suck" Speech to Sakomizu, stating that he can't become a real "king" if he only relies on trickery.
+The next stage involves Koumei Re-GZ seeing through Sakomizu's plan and asking Al-Azif to lend him the Mirror of Nitocris, allowing him to recreate the infamous "Empty City Strategy" to distract the flagship's barrage, while Lockon (under Shuuyu Hyakushiki's command) takes the main cannon out before it can recharge.
+It then follows that up with Sousou Gundam's "The Reason You Suck" Speech to Sakomizu, stating that he can't become a real "king" if he only relies on trickery.

 Sousou Gundam: This is what you hail for your dream, Sakomizu?
 Sacrifices are permissable, but one who only relies on evil plans and trickery will not become a real king!

-Stage 29, Shinn and Lunamaria rushes out to save the Fafner cast as they try to persuade Koyo Kasugai to regain his humanity (if Shouko is alive, she'll take up that role as well), and revealing their new Combination Attack in the progress.
+Stage 29, Shinn and Lunamaria rush out to save the Fafner cast as they try to persuade Koyo Kasugai to regain his humanity (if Shouko is alive, she'll pitch in too), and revealing their new Combination Attack in the progress.
 Luna then states she'll bear Shinn's responsibility to protect those around from being harmed, as she is now his partner.
-It also gets heartwarming when you realize thetwo actually gets married in real life.
+It also gets heartwarming when you realize thetwo actually get married in real life.